 Southeast Alaska Native peoples are talented craftspeople.
 Intricate weaving techniques are used to create both functional and beautiful pieces — from baskets for cooking and storage to ceremonial robes, floor mats, and room dividers to clothing and hats.
 Their carving can be seen on totems and canoes, as well as utensils and ceremonial objects.

-Visit the Totem Heritage Center in Ketchikan to learn about traditional and modern carving techniques, and to see the craftsmanship of totems hundreds of years old.
+You can visit the Totem Heritage Center in Ketchikan to learn about traditional and modern carving techniques, and to see the craftsmanship of totems hundreds of years old.
 In Sitka, experience the drumming and hear traditional stories shared by the Sheet'ka Kwaan Naa Kahidi Dancers at the Sheet'ka Kwaan Naa Kahidi Community House.
-The Sealaska Heritage Institute, in the Walter Soboleff Building in Juneau, continues the arts, cultural, and language traditions of the Tlingit, Haida and Tsimshian peoples through workshops, classes, and collections.
+The Sealaska Heritage Institute in Juneau continues the arts, cultural, and language traditions of the Tlingit, Haida, and Tsimshian peoples through workshops, classes, monumental art, and collections.

 Tlingit, Haida, Tsimshian, and Eyak social systems are highly complex.
-Each group is organized into two equal halves, or moieties, which consist of several clans.
+Each of these groups is organized into two equal halves, the Eagle and Raven moieties, which consist of several clans each.
 The clans are matrilineal, meaning that children inherit through their mother.
 Traditionally, marriages were arranged between members of the opposite moiety.

 Southeast Alaska Native peoples built permanent winter settlements, usually a row of plank houses facing a river or saltwater beach.
 Each clan lived together, with up to 50 people in one house.
 Seasonal camps were built as needed, near sources of food and water.